Ze-Rax/TrackmaniaFlagRush/Documentation/XmlRpc/XmlRpc.md

 # XmlRpc

-Additional to the regular Callbacks sent by common Trackmania gamemodes, FlagRush sends additional XmlRpc-Callbacks for the most important events.
+Additional to the regular Callbacks sent by common Trackmania gamemodes, FlagRush sends additional gamemode specific XmlRpc-Callbacks for the most important events.
 Those include general progression events, as well as gameplay related events.
 Below, a list of all callbacks and the situation in which they are sent is provided.
 The actual payload definition is defined through the provded Json-Schema in the `JsonSchema` subdirectory.

-Warning: These Callbacks are heavily work in progress and might change with breaking changes in the future.
+Warning: These Callbacks are work in progress and might change with breaking changes in the future.

 ## Callbacks

 ### Progression
 The following callbacks are sent when the match progresses to a new segment.
-Note that even though some names might be similar to the common callbacks from Nadeo gamemodes, the timing might be different due to different requriements for themode.
+Note that even though some names might be similar to the common callbacks from Nadeo gamemodes, the timing might be different due to different requriements for the mode.

 | Callback Name                         | Description | Payload |
 | ------------------------------------- | ----------- | ------- |